awmleer/reto/docs/get-started.md

 ## Features

-- Supports all react hooks.
-Writing a store is just like writing a component.
+- Supports all React hooks.
+Writing a store is just like writing a custom hook.
-- Simple but efficient, quite easy to learn.
+- Simple but efficient, learn in 10 minutes.
 - Use multiple stores to organize your data.
 - Dependency injection based on React Context.
 - Strongly typed with Typescript, also works well with JS.